ingonyama-zk/icicle/README.md

 Zero Knowledge Proofs (ZKPs) are considered one of the greatest achievements of modern cryptography.
 Accordingly, ZKPs are expected to disrupt a number of industries and will usher in an era of trustless and privacy preserving services and infrastructure.

-If we want ZK hardware today we have FPGAs or GPUs which are relatively inexpensive.
-However, the biggest selling point of GPUs is the software; we talk in particular about CUDA, which makes it easy to write code running on Nvidia GPUs, taking advantage of their highly parallel architecture.
-Together with the widespread availability of these devices, if we can get GPUs to work on ZK workloads, then we have made a giant step towards accessible and efficient ZK provers.

-## Zero Knowledge on GPU
+We believe GPUs are as important for ZK as for AI.

+- GPUs are a perfect match for ZK compute - around 97% of ZK protocol runtime is parallel by nature.
+- GPUs are simple for developers to use and scale compared to other hardware platforms.
+- GPUs are extremely competitive in terms of power / performance and price (3x cheaper).
+- GPUs are popular and readily available.

+## Getting Started

 ICICLE is a CUDA implementation of general functions widely used in ZKP.
-ICICLE currently provides support for MSM, NTT, and ECNTT, with plans to support Hash functions soon.

-### Supported primitives

-- Fields
-    - Scalars
-    - Points
-        - Projective: {x, y, z}
-        - Affine: {x, y}
-- Curves
-    - [BLS12-381]
-    - [BLS12-377]
-    - [BN254]
-    - [BW6-671]

-## Build and usage
+> [!NOTE]
+> Developers: We highly recommend reading our [documentation]

-> [!WARNING]
+> [!TIP]
-> Stable versions of ICICLE and its bindings are released under versioned tags.
-> We will try our best to keep latest main stable as well but it should be considered unstable and may break at any time.
+> Try out ICICLE by running some [examples] using ICICLE in C++ and our Rust bindings

 ### Prerequisites